Carter Last Name Origin, History, and Meaning

 Amy Carter

 Amy Lynn Carter (born Oct 19, 1967) is the daughter of the 39th U.S. president Jimmy Carter.
 She gained attention as a child living in the White House during her father's presidency.
-Carter is known for her activism against apartheid and the CIA, as well as her illustration work.
+Known for her activism against apartheid and the CIA, Carter later pursued a Bachelor of Fine Arts and a master's degree in art history.
+She continues to be involved in political and humanitarian efforts, serving on the board of counselors of the Carter Center.
+Carter married James Gregory Wentzel and has a son named Hugo James Wentzel.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.